 Introduction

-Today is Epiphany.
-Epiphany comes from a Greek word and means ‘manifestation.’
-We often hear the word Epiphany used when someone suddenly understands something.
-It’s also used to describe a religious experience.
-Epiphany Sunday celebrates the visit of the Wise Men to Jesus.
+Today is Epiphany Sunday (celebrated on 6 January) and comes from a Greek word meaning ‘manifestation.’
+We often hear the word Epiphany used when someone has a sudden revelation or to describe a religious experience.
+Epiphany celebrates the visit of the Wise Men to Jesus.

 We know very little about the Wise Men, or Magi, except that they: …came from the east to Jerusalem (Matthew 2:1).
 They would, probably, have been educated in the wisdom of the Babylonians and Persians and studied the ancient book of Daniel with its Messianic prophecies.